rowlandcoping/lost-king-part1/TESTING.md

  - Typos.
 A lot of typos.
  - There was one bug where the character would be anointed a god by the cat people(which would normally ive them the object they need to complete the game), but under certain circumstances would not be given the object.
 I belive my girlfriend spend a considerable period of time trapped in the resultant endless gameplay loop with me telling her it was her fault!
  - There were a lot of bugs involving cat biscuits, one of which provided an endless supply.
 It was a similar story for insect repellent, albeit a less useful one.
+ - Developer tools bugs where it does not display dynamic mouseover effects (FireFox's developer tools does this fine).
+It also sometimes has real zoom issues in responsive mode.
+Whilst I much prefer Firefox for its stability and functionality I do recognise Chrome is the tool used for the course and have therefore tested using chrome developer tools.
+When marking keep this in mind for the alert pages - outside of developer tools this mechanic works on any other platform I've tried (bar mobile, for obvious reasons!)

 #### Coding Issues